-- Maintain a current and effective rapid response plan and continue to engage in more comprehensive emergency management planning as resources become available. - Maintain a superior volunteer fire department through an awareness campaign to solicit volunteer members and a comprehensive plan for facilities upgrade. - Explore options for relocating the police department to a building that is accessible to the disabled and will provide sufficient workspace and privacy required of a police station. - Utilize the State Police facilities as much as possible, but be prepared to increase the size of the police force to correspond to future needs. - Continue capital budgeting for equipment needs. - Solicit the help of the business community in inventorying hazardous materials contained within town borders. - Encourage cooperation between the town and the college chemical safety officer. - Continue participation in meetings with Poultney and Fair Haven on the potential formation of a joint police department.
+- Maintain a current and effective rapid response plan and continue to engage in more comprehensive emergency management planning as resources become available. - ❖ Maintain a superior volunteer fire department through an awareness campaign to solicit volunteer members and a comprehensive plan for facilities upgrade. - Utilize the State Police facilities as much as possible, but be prepared to increase the size of the police force to correspond to future needs. - Continue capital budgeting for equipment needs. - Solicit the help of the business community in inventorying hazardous materials contained within town borders. - Encourage cooperation between the town and the college chemical safety officer.